aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 10. Go back to the AWS Management Console tab with your Kinesis Firehose delivery stream open.
 Click into the stream to view the stream details if you are not viewing them already.

-11. Select the **Monitoring** tab to view metrics like you did in Task 2.
+11. Select the **Monitoring** tab to view metrics.
 You should see something similar to what is shown below to verify the Kinesis Data Generator is working:

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/14.png" /></p>